A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Background and Model

 \subsection{Terminology for Particle Systems}

-First, we introduce notation and terminology that will be used throughout this paper.
-We call the collection of locations in $\Gamma$ that are occupied by particles an {\it arrangement}; note two arrangements are the same even if particles occupy different locations within the arrangement.
-We can define an equivalence relation on arrangements, where two arrangements are equivalent if one is a translation of the other.
-We define a {\it configuration} to be an equivalence class of arrangements.
-If configuration~$\sigma$ is a rotation of configuration $\tau$, we still consider $\sigma$ and $\tau$ to be distinct configurations.
-That is, for the purpose of monitoring the particle system we maintain a global orientation of the particles, even though each individual particle has no sense of global orientation.
+In addition to the formal model, we introduce some terminology specific to the compression problem.
+A particle system \emph{arrangement} is the collection of locations in $\Gtri$ that are occupied by tails of particles;\footnote{Lattice locations occupied by heads of expanded particles are not considered part of a configuration, since the states of our Markov chain consider only contracted particles.
+This is for technical reasons that will be explained in Section~\ref{subsec:localalga}.} note that an arrangement does not distinguish which particle occupies which location within the arrangement.
+Two arrangements are equivalent if one is a translation of the other, and an equivalence class of arrangements is called a particle system \emph{configuration}.
+Note that two configurations differing by rotation are distinct from a global perspective, even though each individual particle has no sense of global orientation.